Uzbekistan & Kyrgyzstan: A Silk Road Journey

 You can process your registration on our online booking system or over the phone.
 Most deposits are $800.
 In many cases, and unless otherwise indicated, your deposit is transferable if you notify us in writing 120 before your trip departs.

 Be sure to check the ‘What’s Included’ section of the trip you are interested in.
 Once you get to the departure city and meet the group, we often include most meals, all accommodations, all activities (although there might be an optional activity at an additional cost), transportation while on the adventure, qualified local guide(s) and some trips also include an AdventureWomen Ambassador.
 Our trips do not include airfare to/from the arrival and departure cities.
-However, internal flights are included in some itineraries so please read the itinerary carefully.
+Internal flights are included.

 Absolutely!
 In fact, we encourage it!
 Many of the women who travel with AdventureWomen come solo.
 For those that do not choose a single supplement, we pair you with a roommate.
 Usually, when we change accommodations on a trip, we will change roommates if we can, so you get a chance to know others in our group.
 A limited number of single supplements may be available for an additional charge.